PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 To set up the BSP and software, complete the following steps:
 1. **Opening the Shell**:
-    - Open the `niosv-shell.exe` located at `intelFPGA_lite/23.1std/niosv/bin`
+    - Open the `niosv-shell.exe` located at `intelFPGA_lite/23.1std/niosv/bin`.

     ![Shell](./imgs/Shell1.png)
-    - Navigate to the project directory
+    - Navigate to the project directory,

 2. **Create the BSP**:
     - Run the following command: